andrew-hossack/dash-tools/CONTRIBUTING.md

 - create MkDocs-material website https://squidfunk.github.io/mkdocs-material/creating-your-site/
 - Add docs for fastdash
 - Add docs for iconify
-- Rename dash-tools github to dashtools (?)
 - Rename dash-tools pypi to dashtools (?)
+- Rewrite and add unittests for CLI

 ## Financial Contributions

 This project is sponsored by helpful people like you!
-Please feel free to reach out directly to andrew_hossack@outlook.com if you would like to support or donate to this project.
+Please feel free to reach out directly to andrew_hossack@outlook.com or [Donate](https://github.com/sponsors/andrew-hossack) if you would like to help out this project.
 Thanks!

 ## Attribution